My name is Eric Bray. I currently live in Shenzhen, China. I’m glad you found The Marijuana Vape!

 A profound personal realization – Ayahuasca’s gift

 Probably the most exciting thing for me was my new first-hand knowledge that we do not actually die, only the body does!
 I know we are told this by religion but to actually know it for yourself, from your own direct experiential proof is something else.
-I no longer wondered about it from a position of fear and logic.
+I no longer wondered about it from a position of faith, fear and logic.
 This was an enormous gift from ayahuasca.
 I had lost my fear of death and no longer grieved for my partner.

 Big Pharma doesn’t like these powerful natural healing agents

 I wondered about these incredible natural medicines, like marijuana and ayahuasca.
 Why do we think we can do things better by using synthesized drugs that can have brutal side effects?
 Why can’t we follow the Chinese way with two approaches, two streams that coexist, even in hospitals?

 I also understood why mainstream medicine was scared of these natural low-cost medicines.
 Their healing properties are profound and can in many cases do away in short time with the need for the long-term ongoing use of patented modern symptom management medicines/drugs.
 People getting better permanently is bad for Big Pharma’s business!